 - MENINGOCOCCAL QUADRIVALENT (ACWY) VACCINE

-are considered being fully vaccinated two weeks after the last dose of any series.
+- COVID-19 VACCINE Three doses of the Pfizer or Moderna vaccine or two doses of the Johnson & Johnson vaccine.
+Students are considered fully vaccinated two weeks after the last dose of any series.

 - INFLUENZA VACCINE